MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/guidance-in-production-overview.md

 You can provide guidance in different ways.
 One very efficient system that ships out of the box uses [Dynamics 365 Guides](https://dynamics.microsoft.com/en-us/mixed-reality/guides/).

-With Guides you empower your employees with hands-on learning.you can define standardize processes with step-by-step instructions that guide your employees to the tools and parts they need and how to use them in real work situations.
+With [Dynamics 365 Guides](https://dynamics.microsoft.com/en-us/mixed-reality/guides/) you empower your employees with hands-on learning.
+You can define standardize processes with step-by-step instructions that guide your employees to the tools and parts they need and how to use them in real work situations.
 Below are listed a few domains where customer across industries see the biggest value for guidance.

+The Dynamics 365 SCM SDK can be used to implement other means of guidance.
+Please find information on [the data model for guidance here](guidance-datamodel.md).

 ### Assembly